hamk-uas/assembly-line-sequencing-ga/README.md

 Note that you need to provide your own distance matrix data file.

-To compile and build as DLL:
+To compile and build as DLL for use in Python:

 ```
 g++ -c optimize.cpp -std=c++17 -march=native -I. -O3 -ffast-math -fopenmp -o optimize.o